-Grammarly also has a Chrome extension that works as you type and will check your work in real-time.
-It is able to detect contextual spelling errors and will alert you if you use the wrong word even if it’s correctly spelled.
+Grammarly also has a Chrome extension that works as you type, checking your writing in real-time.
+It can detect contextual spelling errors and will alert you if you use the wrong word, even if it’s spelled correctly.

-The readability score of your blog will tell you how easy it is for people to understand your writing.
-The goal is to make your article as accessible as possible.
-It should be easy to understand and absorb.
+Your blog’s readability score will tell you how easy it is for people to understand your writing.
+The goal is to make your article as accessible as possible; it should be easy to comprehend and absorb.
 You can use this Readability Test Tool to evaluate your content from a URL or direct input.

 Hooray for search engine optimization!
 I love SEO because it adds a technical aspect to a creative pursuit.
-SEO is almost a game; Our content competes with other, endless content on the Internet to reach the top spot on search engine results and land on reader’s screens.
+SEO is like a game: our content competes with countless others to reach the top spot on search engine results and land on reader’s screens.

-The Yoast plugin, as mentioned above, helps you create optimize articles based on a set of best practices.
-Here’s a quick rundown on SEO best practices and you can view an SEO article I wrote for 237 Marketing + Web – here.
+The Yoast plugin, as mentioned above, helps you create optimized articles based on a set of best practices.
+Here’s a quick rundown on SEO best practices, and you can view an SEO article I wrote for 237 Marketing + Web here.

-Use this Keyword Density Analyzer to make sure your article includes your keyword enough (but not too much).
+Use this Keyword Density Analyzer to ensure your article mentions your keyword with enough (but not too much) frequency.

-I use Buffer and Hootsuite to schedule social media shares (you can also find awesome gifs to add here).
-As far as I know, Hootsuite is the only platform that allows for pre-scheduled Instagram posts.
-Buffer is incredibly easy to use and can tell you when the best time to share for your audience is with their Optimal Scheduling tool.
+I use Buffer and Hootsuite to schedule social media shares (you can also find fun gifs to add here).
+As far as I know, Hootsuite is the only platform that allows pre-scheduled Instagram posts.
+Buffer is incredibly easy to use and can tell you the best time to share with your audience through its Optimal Scheduling tool.

-*You will need to use WordPress.org to use these plugins.
+*You’ll need to use WordPress.org to access these plugins.

 Going beyond social media, you can use JustReachOut to pitch to journalists.

-Here are a few other channels and resources you can use to amplify your content:
+Here are a few other channels and resources you can ulitize to amplify your content:

 Almost done!
-After you publish your blog, make sure you measure the results.
-Google Analytics is awesome for seeing how many visits a certain blog post earned and how many views you’re getting each day, week, month, or year.
-Check out where your visitors are coming from, how long they’re spending on your site, and where they’re going after.
+After you publish your blog, make sure you measure its performance.
+Google Analytics lets you see how many visits a certain blog post earned and how many views you get each day, week, month, or year.
+Check out where your visitors come from, how long they spend on your site, and where they go after they leave.